Plasmalysis is an innovative technology in the field of plasma physics.

 What is plasmalysis?

 Plasmalysis is a newly coined word made up of plasma and lysis (Greek λύσις, "loosening" or "dissolution").
-On the one hand, it describes the plasma-chemical dissociation of organic and inorganic compounds (e.g., CH and NH compounds) in interaction with a plasma in the absence of oxygen, on the other hand, the synthesis, i.e., the union, of two or more elements to form a new molecule (e.g., methane synthesis).
+On the one hand, it describes the plasma-chemical dissociation of organic and inorganic compounds (e.g., CH and NH compounds) in interaction with a plasma between two electrodes in the absence of oxygen, on the other hand, the synthesis, i.e., the union, of two or more elements to form a new molecule (e.g., methane synthesis).

 What is a plasma?